Skip to main content

 />

-Alternatively we could pass the draft itself and let the component use the draft properties / methods internally:
+Alternatively, pass the draft object itself and let the component use the draft methods internally:

 <PreferencesForm draft={preferencesDraft} />